 Youth in Motion Collections & Curriculum

-Learn more about our Youth in Motion DVDs.
+Learn more about our Youth in Motion DVDs & VODs.

-Creating Home: Queer Identities, Families, and Spaces, the 2018 collection for Youth in Motion, is available now!
-Register to receive this DVD.
+Moroni for President, the 2020 collection for Youth in Motion, is available now!
+Register here for free.

-In addition, Youth in Motion's previous DVDs cover a diverse range of subjects relating to LGBTQ history, culture, and politics.
-Each DVD is accompanied by a Curriculum & Action Guide which provides great starting points for discussion in classrooms, assemblies, and community events, and also offers ideas and inspiration for taking action!
-Visit the links below to purchase previous collections through Frameline or other distributors and explore the Curriculum & Action Guides for each film.
+The documentary feature is accompanied by a curriculum & guide which provides great starting points for discussion in classrooms, assemblies, and community events, and also offers ideas and inspiration for taking action!
+Visit the links below to purchase previous collections through Frameline or other distributors and explore the curriculum & guides for each film.

 Previous collections available through Frameline Distribution for $25